 Ingredients

-- 2 cups (260g) powdered sugar
+- 2 cups (260 g) powdered sugar

-- 3 tablespoons water (or milk) Note 1
+- 2 tablespoons water Note 1

 Instructions